 6 Things That Would’ve Made O.J.
 Simpson’s Ford Bronco Police Chase Exciting

-Today is the 20 year anniversary of the most iconic car chase in history, which, ironically, was also the least exciting.
-So we made a list of things that would’ve made watching O.J.
+Since FX’s ‘American Crime Story: The People Vs. OJ Simpson’ is set to recreate the least exciting car chase in history tonight, we made a list of things that would’ve made watching O.J.
 Simpson and Al Cowlings evade police in the white Ford Bronco a hell of a lot more entertaining.

 Anyone who has seen ‘Anchorman 2′ knows that Ron Burgundy discovered the appeal of televised police chases.
 Who better to offer commentary on an otherwise boring chase?